-Research Online?
-Many of our research tools are available online, and there are thousands of digital images, texts and videos available online too!
+Research tools are available online, and there are thousands of digital images, texts and videos available online too!
 Save time and check out our online content and online tools!
 Be sure to search the ASU library catalog, Arizona Archives Online, and ASU's Digital Repository.

 We strive to make our collections as open and accessible as possible.
 Some archival collections include fragile materials or sensitive information protected by federal and state privacy laws.
-Our Access Policy describes the basis for the few restrictions we have placed on our materials, and individual use agreements protect the privacy of individuals represented in our collections.
-Help us keep our collections as open as possible and respect others by completing and abiding by our use agreements and access policies!
+Individual use agreements protect the privacy of individuals represented in our collections.